klenkes74/sb-starter/CONTRIBUTING.md

-# Contributing to kp-library
+# Contributing to sb-starter

-You want to contribute to kp-library?
+You want to contribute to sb-starter?
 Welcome!
 Please read this document to understand what you can do:
  * [Help Others](#help-others)
  * [Analyze Issues](#analyze-issues)
  * [Report an Issue](#report-an-issue)